morustree/Field-Station-ESP32-S3/README.md

 *   **Power via UART**: The **UART** port of the ESP32-S3 DevKitC-1 accepts 5V power.
 However, in the final design, direct connection to the pins was chosen.
 *   **Battery and Protection**: A battery with integrated under-voltage protection (BMS) could be used.
 In this case, when the battery reaches the safe limit, the BMS cuts the power and the battery is not damaged.
 A voltage measurement circuit for the ESP32-S3 could be assembled, but this would increase energy consumption and the number of components.

+#### ⚠️ Calibration

+For the environmental data collected by this station to have technical validity, it is important that the entire system undergoes a calibration process using reference standard instruments.

 ---

 ### 🚀 Quick Start Guide